dd32/td-gh-ex/README.txt

 == Changelog ==

+= 1.0.9 =
+** Add the options for upload background image for youtube video section.
+** fixed the header style for login,wishlist and cart.

 = 1.0.8 =
 ** Fixed hierarchy of parent category and child category in WooCommerce Product Category.
 ** Fixed the header css bug.